BiEchi/my-homepage/content/authors/admin/_index.md

 highlight_name: true
 ---

-Jack Bai is a candidate senior Computer Engineering student at Zhejiang University (ZJ, China) and UIUC (IL, USA).
-He is a part-time research intern at the Blender NLP Lab, UIUC, and a research intern at the National Center of Supercomputing Applications (NCSA).
-He is currently researching on task-oriented dialog systems and fine-grained instance segmentation.
-He was a research intern at Center for Artificial Intelligence Innovation, NCSA, which focused on distributed deep learning frameworks, and a research intern on pose estimation & image registration.
-He is the author of the book *Modern Deep Learning Architectures: Operating Systems, Programming Languages, Libraries And Frameworks*.
-He is an open-source developer who implemented extensions for VS Code, and chatbots for Telegram, Discord, Slack, etc. He is the founder of the Hepta Web Workshop and Hepta AI Lab.
-He is also interested in Artificial General Intelligence (AGI) and currently aims to implement part of the world model proposed by Yann LeCun after graduation.
+Jack Bai is a senior Computer Engineering student at Zhejiang University (ZJ, China) and UIUC (IL, USA).
+He was a research intern with Prof. Heng Ji at Blender Lab, UIUC, and a research intern with Prof. Volodymyr Kindtatenko and Prof. Jooyoung Seo at NCSA, UIUC.
+He has a wide research topic in gradient-based methods, including NLP, CV, Frameworks, and Quantitative Finance.
+He studied (NLP) task-oriented dialog systems, code generation models, (CV) multi-object tracking, surface registration, fine-grained instance segmentation and (Framework) distributed deep learning frameworks.
+He is currently (NLP) researching on open-domain question answering and (Quants) earning Certificate in Quantitative Finance (CQF).
+He is the contracted individual author of the book (Framework) *Modern Deep Learning Frameworks: A Top-down Approach* with Tsinghua University Press and Springer.
+He is an open-source developer who implemented language servers and Selenium-based automation tools for VS Code.
+He is the founder of *Hepta Web Engineering* and *HeptaAI Lab* clubs.
+He plan to study more about reinforcement learning and follow the hierarchical AGI approach proposed by Yann LeCun in the paper *A Path Towards Autonomous Machine Intelligence* in his master/PhD degree.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->